Vyral/base-template/_posts/2018-06-27-does-a-real-estate-professionals-education-ever-end.md

 Also, **not every class or training opportunity will provide enough content, or be clear enough to help you truly grow.** Many just scratch the surface on what you need to know.

-So something I personally did to combat this was to take my learning into my own hands.
+Something I personally did to combat this was to take my learning into my own hands.
 I got involved in online circles like Facebook and YouTube, where I sought out information for myself.
 I searched for agents, groups, and people who were already at the level I had set my sights on.&nbsp;

 Part of your daily routine should be to spend an hour each morning educating yourself.
 This will make a massive difference in your career.&nbsp;

 **Here at the Nickley Group, our culture is centered around growth.** One of our core values is to learn like there’s no tomorrow.
 We believe agents should be students for life.
 From the first day someone starts on our team, we set them on a 30-day intensive training course.
-We have a full video library on over 30 training topics specific to our team, we have twice weekly training sessions for our team, and we roleplay every single day.&nbsp;
+We have a full video library of over 30 training topics specific to our team, we have twice-weekly training sessions for our team, and we roleplay every single day.&nbsp;

 I encourage you to get involved in these same kinds of activities.
 By continuously honing your skills, you will become wildly successful.&nbsp;